Meet Rebecca Flores, LPC

 What happened doesn’t disappear.
 But it stops running the present tense.

 I love to write.
 I paint and draw, though not particularly well, and love it anyway.
-Art and poetry are the languages I return to.
+Art and poetry are the languages I return to when words reach their limit.

-I have a soft spot for antiques, thrifting, architecture, and being outside in almost any form.
+I have a soft spot for antiques, thrifting, architecture, and the felt experience of nature.

-My favorite instruments are the cello and the drums, which probably says something.
+My favorite instruments are the cello and the drums, a contrast which probably says everything.

-My favorite holiday is Christmas, my favorite animal is every single one of them, and my pets run this practice.
+My favorite holiday is Christmas, my favorite animal is every single one of them, and for all practical purposes, my pets run this practice in the background.

 Master of Arts in Counseling, 2012